MariaAlvBla/NCBI-Tutorial/ncbi-tutorial.md

 The SRA metadata describes the technical aspects of each sequencing experiment: the sequencing libraries, preparation techniques, and the names of the data files.

+<img src=".\First time upload images\sra-metadata.png" width=80% height=80%>

-For the Datathon, select ***Uploading a file using Excel format*** and use the custom Excel File called **SRA_metadata_Dathaton.xlsx**.
+For the **Datathon**, select ***Uploading a file using Excel format*** and use the custom Excel File called **SRA_metadata_Dathaton.xlsx**.
 Please read the instructions included in the excel carefully before filling in the values.
 You can only upload thetab-delimited text file version of the tab "SRA data".

-<img src=".\First time upload images\sra-metadata.png" width=80% height=80%>

-When submitting the project, most descriptive information is captured at the level of the SRA **Experiment** for each separated sequence and is displayed in the public record.
+When submitting the project, the most descriptive information is captured at the level of the SRA **Experiment** for each separated sequence and is displayed in the public record.
 Here is an example to better understand the organization of the sequence data in excel:

 > Six sequencing libraries were prepared from a single biological sample (the Biosample).
 Three were single-end libraries, and three were paired-end, although the paired-end libraries were sequenced using both paired and unidirectional sequencing.
 Two single-end libraries were treated using a targeted selection approach for some runs.
 Libraries were sequenced on two different instruments at three sequencing labs.
 There are 13 combinations of **library + sequencing strategy + layout + instrument model**.
 Each combination represents a unique **Experiment**.